g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

    50:9d:8c:00:25:00   D                ge-0/0/8.501
    50:d6:06:00:32:00   D                vt-0/0/0.1048576
 ```
-We can see here the vt interface, that is basically an virtual-interface that represents the push of the VPLS label.
-And other important thing, the two different mac-tables!
-Here we can confirm that our vlan-aware mode is working perfectly!
+Notice the ```vt``` interface in the output.
+This is essentially a virtual interface that represents the pushing of the VPLS label.
+Another crucial detail: there are two separate MAC tables!
+This confirms that our VLAN-aware mode is working perfectly, isolating the broadcast domains.

-Before ask the customer to give us some tests, let's finish the service configuration with the multihomed site.
-Let's go!
+Before we ask the customer to run tests, let's wrap up the service provisioning by configuring the multi-homed site.

-If you remember the JNCIP-SP studies, in the VPLS Kompella the multihomed is not active-active, but active-standby, only one PE will be the traffic forwarder to the customer, and this is defined by the local-preference value of the routes.
-Let's see it.
+If you remember your JNCIP-SP studies, multi-homing in Kompella VPLS isn't active-active; it operates in an active-standby mode.
+Only one PE will actively forward traffic to the customer site, and the active forwarder is elected based on the BGP local-preference value attached to the routes.
+Let's see it in action.

-In R3, all the logic of the VPLS configuration is the same, but we are including the ```multi-homing``` and the ```site-preference``` knob into the VPLS configuration:
+On R3, the core logic of the VPLS remains the same, but we are introducing the ```multi-homing``` and ```site-preference``` knobs under the VPLS protocol hierarchy:
 ```
 set interfaces ge-0/0/8 description to-CE5-5
 set interfaces ge-0/0/8 flexible-vlan-tagging